kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 ---
 name: FIG4-5
 ---
 The OLR power spectrum superimposed with the analytical dispersion relationship.
+The three curves (from top to bottom) for each type of wave correspond to different equivalent depths (50,25 and 12 meter).
 ```